pman0214/pelican-pure/README.rst

 .. -*- coding: utf-8; -*-

 =====================
-Pelican Pure Japanese
+Pelican Pure Template
 =====================

 Overview
 ========

 This is a pelican theme using `Pure.css <http://purecss.io/>`_.
-The theme is optimized for Japanese blog.
+The theme is designed for Japanese blog.

 Installation
 ============